Parallelism

 Configuring the tasks limit

-By default, Mint will limit your parallel tasks to 16 generated tasks.
-This serves as a mechanism to avoid incidentally generating a large number of tasks and wasting resources.
-If you need more than 16 (or would like to limit the number of tasks further), you can specify tasks-limit in your parallel configuration:
+generating a large number of tasks and wasting resources.
+If you reach this limit and need to generate more than 16 tasks, you can specify tasks-limit in your parallel configuration:

 - key: tests